 Grabbing a scrap, he looked at the test’s timer.
 Thirty seconds had already evaporated, leaving only 90 more to complete his deranged diagrams and successfully answer the question.
 Shooting his arm towards a purple cup full of writing tools, he zeroed in on a crisp looking pencil, branded with the logo of a professional consulting service.
 He missed the mark, knocking the cup back against the wall, and spilling its contents down the crack between the wall and the desk itself.

 Pushing himself away from the desk, he got down on his hands and knees and crawled underneath the open space in the desk’s center.
-Wiggling like an overgrown earthworm, he wedged himself deep underneath the desk, whose metallic frame barely accommodated him.
+Wiggling like an overgrown earthworm, he wedged himself deep underneath the desk whose metallic frame barely accommodated him.

 The light that emanated from the office’s standing lamp was robust and powerful, illuminating every nook and cranny of the room.
-Yet, its force was dimmed immediately when he entered the space underneath the desk, so much so that he was startled.
+Yet its force was dimmed immediately when he entered the space underneath the desk, so much so that he was startled.
 The space between the entrance of the desk and the wall itself was also longer than he had expected, and his struggle to reach it was exponentially more arduous.

-It was perhaps par for the course that the pencils and pens that had been in the purple glass had not fallen straight down, where they would be easily reachable.
-Instead, they all bounced away from the open space where he was now, and were underneath the solid metal bulk of the desk that rose up on both sides of him.
-He pressed his face against the dirty carpet of the office’s floor, which felt course and hot, straining his eyes against a darkness that seemed to have become thick and impenetrable.
+It was perhaps par for the course that the pencils and pens that had been in the purple glass had not fallen straight down where they would be easily reachable.
+Instead, they all bounced away from the open space where he was now and were underneath the solid metal bulk of the desk that rose up on both sides of him.
+He pressed his face against the carpet of the office’s floor, which felt course and hot, straining his eyes against a darkness that seemed to have become thick and impenetrable.
 There, in the sliver of open space between the fibers of the carpet and the heavy, dark metal of the desk’s bottom, lay the pencil that he wanted.
 From where he lay, with his face flattened against the ground, he imagined that the fibers on which the pencil was nestled had wrapped around it, anchoring it to the floor.

 He adjusted himself and wiggled an arm out from under his body.
-Pressing it as flat as he could, he reached out into the dark sliver, and felt the top of his hand scrape roughly against the desk’s underside.
-He knew the seconds were ticking by, and imagined the hands of an old-fashioned clock moving inexorably ahead.
+Pressing it as flat as he could, he reached out into the dark sliver and felt the top of his hand scrape roughly against the desk’s underside.
+He knew the seconds were ticking by and imagined the hands of an old-fashioned clock moving inexorably ahead.
 With it, he knew that his chances were also receding.
 He wasn’t special, and his minimal credentials would be matched by others, perhaps others with perfect scores.
 His chances were slowly being annulled by a stupid pencil stuck underneath the corner of a stupid desk.
-But then another thought came to him, from an unknowable place that was deep within him.
+But then another thought emerged from an unknowable place that was deep within him.
 Maybe it wasn’t the pencil, maybe it wasn’t the bad luck of him knocking a cup of them off the desk and onto the floor.
 It could be that there was something simply wrong with him.
 Perhaps what he had always needed to be successful in this life was lying just beyond.
-Perhaps it was always going to be within his line of sight, but painfully and barely out of reach.
+Perhaps it was always going to be within his line of sight but just painfully and barely out of reach.